 2. Out with the old.

 After you’ve lost your person, you may feel sadness or anger when you still have to walk into your house full of things that remind you of them.
 Don’t be afraid to purge anything that doesn’t serve you in this time of grieving.
 If that old chair was your husband’s favorite and you’ve always hated it, toss it.
 If the way your bathroom cabinets are arranged fills you with dread because of the suddenly empty space, rearrange them and take up all the space.
 Shortly after I lost my husband, I had to sell our house.
 I didn’t want to move all his stuff, so I had to go through the difficult process of getting rid of his things.
 As hard as it was, it was a blessing in our new home because I could start fresh.
-Making your space new and catered to your new needs will give you a bit of a sense of control when everything else feels so chaotic.
+Making your space new and catered to your new needs will give you a sense of control when everything else feels so chaotic.

 3. Create a mood board.

 Start envisioning how you want your future to look now that it’s different from what you had initially imagined.
 Start clipping images, quotes, recipes, and anything that brings you hope for your future, and pin them to a bulletin board.
 Place that board in a prominent location in your home and meditate on it regularly.
 Encourage your kids to add to that mood board so they, too, can see brighter days ahead.

 4. Rearrange your priorities.